-While there are a lot of ways to backup WD NAS Drive to cloud, we'll be discussing two of the easiest ways you could do this without hassle.
-While one is inbuilt with the NAS Drive, the other is a user-friendly third party app.
+While there are a lot of ways to backup WD NAS Drive to the cloud, we'll be discussing two of the easiest ways you could do this without hassle.
+While one is inbuilt with the NAS Drive, the other is a user-friendly third-party app.

 The in-built method is using the My Cloud Home app.
 The My Cloud Home device is a cloud storage device that allows you to back up to the cloud using its cloud system using the app.
 You can also use the app to share your backed-up files with others.

 However, you can’t use the mobile app to backup to other cloud storage services.
 It is compatible with any type of operating system and lets you backup your photos, music, videos, and other files to the WD NAS device only as long as you have an internet connection.